Medically reviewed by Sanjai Sinha, MD. Last updated on Jun 8, 2021.

 You should not take Benicar if you are allergic to olmesartan.

-To make sure Benicar is safe for you, tell your doctor if you have ever had:
+To make sure Benicar is safe for you, tell your doctor if you have:

 How should I take Benicar?